PFython/easypypi/README.md

 ![](https://github.com/PFython/easypypi/blob/main/easypypi.png?raw=true)
 `easyPyPI` (Pronounced "Easy Pie-Pea-Eye") is a quick, simple, one-size-fits-all solution for sharing your Python creations on the [Python Package Index](https://pypi.org/) (**PyPI**) so others can just `pip install yourscript` with no fuss.

-`easyPyPI` is mainly intended for Pythonistas who've been put off publishing to **PyPI** before now or tried it but (like the author, pictured working harder, not smarter below) thought "There *must* be an easier way than this!".
+`easyPyPI` is mainly intended for Pythonistas who've been put off publishing to **PyPI** before now or tried it but (like the author, pictured working "Harder, not Smarter" below) thought "There *must* be an easier way than this!".

 ![](https://media.giphy.com/media/XIqCQx02E1U9W/giphy.gif)